 After all available CPF OA monies have been deducted, if there is still a shortfall, the student will need to make up the shortfall in cash, take a loan under the MOE Tuition Fee Loan Scheme, or seek out financial aid.

 Is There A Limit To How Much CPF Can You Use?

 The maximum CPF OA monies you can use under the CPF Education Loan Scheme is limited by the Available Withdrawal Limit, which is your OA balance (obviously) or 40% of your cumulative OA savings, whichever is lower.

 Your cumulative OA savings is your current OA balance plus OA monies you have previously withdrawn for education and investment.
 OA monies used for your property is not counted.

-For those who are 55 years old or older, they will need to set aside at least the Basic Retirement Sum – less any property charge/pledge – before using the remaining OA monies up to the Available Withdrawal Limit.
+For those who are 55 years old or older, they will need to set aside at least the Full Retirement Sum – the FRS can be set aside fully with cash, or with cash (i.e. at least the Basic Retirement Sum) and property – before using the remaining OA monies up to the Available Withdrawal Limit.

 If you’re paying for your own tuition fees, you can pay for the full amount due, subject to the Available Withdrawal Limit outlined above.
 But if you’re paying for a relative, there are additional limits placed on how much of the tuition fee you can pay with CPF.

 If your relative is studying at an art college, you can use CPF for up to 50% of the tuition fees.